My Yonge Street Strip.

 That would just have felt too creepy, too weird.

 Platform shoes were a huge fashion statement back in the 70's and nobody sold more leather platform shoes or boots than Master John.
 I loved walking into that little store just south of Wellesley Street although I never bought anything.
 Just the overpowering leather smell permeating onto the sidewalk was enough to coax me inside.
-It was always a good laugh to see some of the outlandish custom boots people had ordered.
+I always had a good laugh seeing some of the outlandish custom boots that people had ordered.
 There were autographed photos on the walls from some of the store's more famous customers.
-Probably the store's biggest client at the time was the rock band KISS during the pinnacle of their popularity.
+Probably their biggest client at the time was the rock band KISS during the pinnacle of their popularity.

 There was always something to see walking on the strip and it was always entertaining.

-There almost always was a drunk guy staggering all over the sidewalk, smoking a cigarette after having pissed himself.
-The skanky hookers outside of the Ford Drug store always offering their services to men who were feeling lonely, horny and with a few extra dollars in their pants.
+A drunk guy staggering all over the sidewalk, smoking a cigarette after having pissed himself while begging for money.
+The skanky hookers just outside of the Ford Drug store always offering their intimate services to men who were feeling lonely, horny and had a few extra dollars in their pants.
 I will never forget the drag queens coming and going outside of the St. Charles Tavern just north of College Street.
 Grown men all dressed up as scantly clothed women wearing makeup, wigs and pumps.
-All the while their knobby Adam’s apples are clearly protruding from their perfumed drenched necks.
+All the while their knobby Adam’s apples can be clearly seen protruding from their perfumed drenched necks.

-On warmer nights you couldn’t miss the Hare Krishna, they too would always be out there.
-Always a group of them prancing, chanting and banging on tambourines ignoring the numerous catcalls hurled at them from complete strangers.
+On warmer nights you couldn’t miss the Hare Krishna.
+They too would always be out there prancing, chanting and banging on tambourines while ignoring the numerous catcalls hurled at them from complete strangers.
 I vividly remember seeing a man in a wheelchair spit right in a Krishna kid's face, not once but twice.
 The young boy didn’t even flinch as the spit slid down his chin.
-The others in the group just began to chant and sing even louder and they continued until the man wheeled himself away from them.
+The others in the group began to chant and sing even louder until the man wheeled himself away from them.

 After cursing them out he finally continued on his way heading south.
-The Krishna's continued on their journey walking north handing out their pamphlets.
-Their mission was always trying to recruit new members to their temple over on Avenue Road.
-The Church of Scientology also was always out on the sidewalk offering a free personality test to any passersby.
-Their mission also was to convert young and impressionable people walking past their building into becoming new members.
+The Krishna's continued on their journey walking north handing out their little pamphlets always trying to recruit new members to their temple over on Avenue Road.
+The Church of Scientology also was always out on the west sidewalk offering a free personality test to passersby.
+Their mission also was to convert young and impressionable people who were walking past their building into becoming new members.

 There were also a few grindhouse theaters on Yonge Street.
 For the most part they would screen low budget, slasher, horror and titillating adult b-movies.
 The shows would be consecutive flicks one after another lasting well past midnight.
 Street people who for a couple bucks on a hot summer day would spend hours just napping in the sparsely crowded air conditioned theaters.